leonard-psu/PIHMgis/README.md

 ### Windows Users
+Download latest executable PIHMGis v3.5 in the zip file called Windows_PIHM_GIS.zip

+### Ubuntu 18.04 Users
-Download latest executable PIHMGis v3.5 in the zip file called PIHM_GIS_01_07_19.zip
+Download latest executable PIHMGis v3.5 in the zip file called Ubuntu_PIHMgis.zip

-### Linux Users
+### Other Linux Users
 Will need to compile code.
+See How to Compile Linux PIHMgis below.
+These steps were used to build with Ubuntu, and should apply to other Linux environments.

 ### PIHMgis v3.5 developed using windows Qt Creator
 1. [Latest] Qt 5.12.0 (MSVC 2015, 32 bit) Based on Qt 5.12.0 (MSVC 2015, 32 bit) Built on Dec 3 2018 13:08:01 From revision d51ddbb8f0 Copyright 2008-2018 The Qt Company Ltd. All rights reserved.